0xyanc/alyra/VotingTest/README.md

 - **workflow**: happy path of the expected behaviour of the smart contract

 ##  Implementation Details
-**beforeEach** is used to have a fresh state of the smart contract for each test.
+**beforeEach** is used to have a fresh and appropriate state of the smart contract for each test to run correctly.

 **before** is used for the workflow rundown test suite so we can see how the smart contract works.